childishmartino/Portfolio/README.md

 ## Assigment

-Build a portfolio page, which to add to ass the course progress.
+Build a portfolio page, which to add to as the course progress.

 ## Acceptance Criteria